hmmichel/drude_silcs_nucleic/README.md

 ==================

-This repository contains scripts for running Drude polarizable simulations in OpenMM as part of the Drude SILCS workflow.
-Processes are automated for proteins and nucleic acids (DNA and RNA, with multiple chains supported).
+This repository contains scripts for running Drude polarizable simulations in OpenMM as part of the Drude SILCS-Nucleic workflow.
+Processes are automated for nucleic acids (DNA and RNA, with multiple chains supported).

+The force field files provided are developmental but correspond to the files used in the Drude SILCS-Nucleic paper.
+Official force field files should be obtained from http://mackerell.umaryland.edu for all other purposes.

 Principal Authors and Contributors
 ----------------------------------